-Salt craving can sometimes be caused by a serious underlying medical condition such as:
+Salt craving can sometimes be caused by a serious medical condition, such as adrenal insufficiency or Bartter's syndrome.

 Signs and symptoms of Addison's disease include: